learn-co-curriculum/ds-curriculum-team/style_guide.md

 But, keep a consistent style.
 Consider using an aside instead of lists with only one point.

 If you reference other bullets use numbered list.

+At the end of a sentence on a bullet **do not** add a period.
+If multiple sentences are present in the bullet, punctuate as normal but leave the period off the last statement.

 <a name="numerology"></a>